f-io/esphome-tylo/README.md

 # RS485 Interface for Tylö/Helo Sauna Heaters

-This interface was specifically developed and tested for the **Tylö Sense Pure** heater.
-Other Sauna360 heaters may also work, but compatibility is not guaranteed.
-This device does not emulate a panel and, therefore, cannot serve as a replacement.
+This interface was developed for and validated with the **Tylö Sense Pure** (Pure panel).
+Basic functions also worked in our tests with Combi and Elite setups, but full compatibility and feature coverage are not guaranteed.
+It does not emulate a control panel and cannot replace one.

 ---